 The letter points out how much the local economy depends heavily on immigrant workers in fields such as agriculture, construction, hospitality and more.

-To clarify, the agenda item is not a resolution.
-Instead, it's a formal request to send the letter to Congress.
+To clarify, the agenda item was not a resolution.
+Instead, it was only a formal request to gain approval to send the letter to Congress.